nmermigas/delivery-app/README.md

 To meet the requirements of an online delivery shop, the backend includes the following features:

 1. **Menu Management:**
-   - The application supports a menu with a minimum of 3 categories (e.g., Appetizers, Drinks, Main Dishes).
+   - The application supports a menu with a minimum of 4 categories (e.g., Appetizers, Drinks, Main Dishes, Desserts).
    - Each category includes at least 2 items.

 2. **Currency Support:**